fluidd-core/fluidd/docs/setup/slicer-uploads.md

 - With PrusaSlicer / SuperSlicer open, click the "cog" icon right of the Printer profiles combo box and select `Add physical printer`
 - Type a descriptive printer name
-- chose proper printer preset
+- choose proper printer preset
 - Ensure the type is set to `OctoPrint`
 - The `hostname, IP or URL` is your printer URL.
 Typically this would be `fluidd.local` or similar (you may also need to add moonraker port, ie 7125 in some cases.)
 - Enter some random characters in the API field.